CHANELLE ALBERT & THE EASY COMPANY

 In February 2018, Chanelle produced and released a single titled “Alright”, followed by the French version “Bien oui” in March.
 “Alright” was later chosen as one of the top songs by Folk Music Ontario and the “Song from the Heart” jury which nominated the song for the Ontario Arts Council's 2018 Colleen Peterson Songwriting Award.

-Chanelle Albert est une auteure-compositrice-interprète de Sudbury, Ontario, qui aime mélanger les genres en intégrant blues, rock & roll et folk à ses pièces musicales.
-Elle s'inspire d'artistes tout aussi divers tels que, Bob Dylan, Leonard Cohen, Janis Joplin, Jacques Brel, Barbara et Emerson, Lake & Palmer.
+Chanelle Albert est une auteure-compositrice-interprète de Sudbury, Ontario, qui aime mélanger les genres en intégrant blues, rock 'n' roll et folk à ses pièces musicales.
+Elle s'inspire d'artistes tout aussi divers tels que, Bob Dylan, Leonard Cohen, Janis Joplin, Jacques Brel, Barbara et Pink Floyd.

-Née le 12 février 1997, dans le petit village de Verner situé dans le nord de l'Ontario, Chanelle a commencé jeune à montrer ses talents d’auteurs.
+Née à North Bay le 12 février 1997, ensuite elle a grandi dans le petit village de Verner situé dans le nord de l'Ontario, Chanelle a commencé jeune à montrer ses talents d’auteurs.
 En effet, elle fut la récipiendaire du prestigieux Prix du Gouverneur général pour son histoire illustrée Le Grand dérangement d’Élise.
 Son Excellence, le très honorable David Johnston, gouverneur général du Canada, a remis le prix à Chanelle lors d’une cérémonie qui a eu lieu à Rideau Hall, Ottawa, Canada, le 19 novembre 2010.

 Dès l’âge de 15 ans, elle écrivait des chansons anglaises et françaises ainsi que de la poésie.
 L’année 2015 marqua un tournant important dans sa jeune carrière, puisqu’elle lança son tout premier album intitulé How Beautiful We Are.
 Artiste passionnée par la musique, on y retrouve Chanelle qui chante et qui joue également le piano, la guitare, l’ukulélé et la musique à bouche.
 Par conséquent, cet album lui a mérité deux nominations au rang national, au Toronto Independent Music Awards pour « Best Folk or Roots » et au Prix de musique folk canadienne pour « Jeune artiste de l'année ».
 En 2017, elle a représenté la région de Sudbury au concours pancanadien, Planète BRBR de TFO et elle a terminé dans le top 5.
 De plus, Chanelle a sorti un single intitulé "Alright" en février 2018, suivi par la version française "Bien Oui" en mars 2018.
 Quelques mois plutard, Musique Folk de l'Ontario et le jury "Chansons du fond du cœur" ont mis Chanelle en candidature pour le prix Colleen Peterson de composition de chanson 2018, administré par Le Conseil des Arts de l’Ontario, pour sa chanson "Alright".

 Andrew Gagnon is a professional drummer residing in Sudbury, Ontario.
 He is a graduate of Cambrian College’s Independent Music Production program, and has studied jazz, latin, rock, heavy metal, world music, and advanced polyrhythmic techniques.
 He is inspired by artists/groups such as Emerson Lake & Palmer, King Crimson, The Moody Blues, and Between The Buried and Me.
-Andrew is a drum teacher at Long & McQuade in Sudbury, and he currently performs with Chanelle Albert & the Easy Company, and Elijah & The Back Burners.
+Andrew is currently a drum teacher at Long & McQuade in Sudbury.